What Does a Personal Vision Statement Do?

 - When your life is ending, what will you regret not doing, seeing, or achieving?

-- What strengths have other people commented on about you and your accomplishments?
+- What strengths of yours have other people commented on, and how have the strengths and comments affected your accomplishments?

-- What weaknesses have other people commented on about you and what do you believe are your weaknesses?
+- What weaknesses of yours have other people commented on, and what do you believe are your weaknesses?

 You can explore additional thoughtful questions that may also provide the opportunity for introspection.

 Develop Your Vision Statement

-Once you have thoughtfully prepared answers to these questions and others that you have identified as significant, you are ready to craft a personal vision statement.
-Write in the first person and make statements about the future you hope to achieve.
+Once you have thoughtfully prepared answers to these questions (and others) that you have identified as consequential for you, you are ready to design a personal vision statement.
+Write in the first person and charge yourself to take control of your destiny by crafting realistic goals that reflect the characteristics and concepts you have identified.

 Write the statements as if you are already making them happen in your life.
-Some experts recommend 50 words or less, but forget word counts and fully articulate the vision that you want for your life and your future.
-The more detailed you make your image, the better you can see it in your mind's eye.
+Don't count your words and fully articulate the vision that you wish to achieve.
+The more detailed you develop your written perspective, the better you will be able to see it in your mind's eye.

-When people live and experience the components of their personal vision frequently, they can feel inner peace and joy that knows no bounds.
-Your personal vision statement can have the same impact on you.
+When people live and experience the components of their personal vision frequently, they tend to feel more fulfilled and happy.
+This is because a personal vision statement is a guide, written by and for you, for your life.

 Envision Your Ideal Life